 Serving Size 1 Vegetarian Capsule

-Alpha GPC 300 mg (L-alpha glycerylphosphosphorylcholine)
+Alpha GPC 300 mg (L-alpha glycerylphosphosphorylcholine) each pill

-make you feel.
-Mind Power Rx improves:
+Mind Power Rx brain enhancing formula improves:

 Memory and Mood